 MORTGAGE RATES — The U.S. national average 30-year mortgage rate ended the quarter below 6% for the first time since early 2023.

-JOBS — The September jobs report showed the economy added 254,000 jobs last month, far exceeding economists’ estimates.
+JOBS — The September jobs report showed the economy added 254,000 jobs the prior month, far exceeding economists’ estimates.

 CONSUMER CONFIDENCE — The Consumer Confidence Index dropped to 98.7 in September, down from an upwardly revised 105.6 in August.
 The decline was the largest since August 2021.